State Highway 1 (New Zealand)

 State Highway 1 (SH 1) is the longest and most significant road in the New Zealand road network, running the length of both main islands.
-It appears on road maps as SH 1 and on road signs as a white number 1 on a red shield, but it has the official designations SH 1N in the North Island, SH 1S in the South Island.
+It appears on road maps as SH 1 and on road signs as a white number 1 on a red shield, but it has the official designations SH 1N in the North Island and SH 1S in the South Island.

 SH 1 is 2006 km long, 1074 km in the North Island and 932 km in the South Island.
 Since 2010 new roads have reduced the length from 2033 km.
 For the majority of its length it is a two-lane single carriageway, with at-grade intersections and property accesses, in both rural and urban areas.
 These sections have some passing lanes.
 Around 315 km of SH 1 is of motorway or expressway standard As of August 2022: 281 km in the North Island and 34 km in the South Island.